svasandani/get-risky/CONTRIBUTING.md

 While we are not currently actively deploying the project, we plan to eventually (hence the need for a `staging` branch).
 If you want to contribute to the CI/CD of this project, make an issue or reach out directly to a maintainer.

+### Troubleshooting

+Go is pretty good at complaining.
+You should be able to debug syntax errors by looking at the trace.

+If there are any database errors, make sure you've [followed these steps](README.md#running-it-locally), including [migrating your database](README.md#migration).

+If tests are failing, consider using the `-v` flag and printing `t.Log` everywhere; that usually seems to help.

 Code of Conduct
 --------
 ### Our Pledge